 Earlier this year, I finished a playthrough of Metal Gear Solid V: The Phantom Pain on PC.
 It quickly became one of my favorite games.
 The experience inspired me to consider just what made it so impactful and compelling to me.
 Organized my thoughts into a short essay on game design surrounding gameplay systems & control within the game.

 Gaming is unique escapist entertainment.
-It allows the user to step in into the active role of the hero.
+It allows the user to step into the active role of the hero.
 This lends control to the experience; unlike literature or film or music, the player runs the experience.
 This is what sets it apart and makes gaming singularly fun to many.
 But with modern advancements made over the years in technology, comes higher expectations.
 The modern gamer often demands hyper-realism.
-(Don’t get me wrong — Mario is still awesome, just not part of the wider industry trend.)
+(Don’t get me wrong — Mario is still good as hell, just not part of the wider industry trend.)

 We want to feel like Master Chief elbowing aliens in the face, or like Geralt jump slashing a griffin, or like Solid Snake infiltrating a villa full of goons.
 Not just graphically or within the visible physics engine, but through control.
 This can be achieved via the input used to play the games and how it feels to the player in control of the hero.
 The control scheme, the responsiveness of the actions and feedback loops of input and output — this alone can set a gaming experience apart.
 These things are perhaps the most basic aspects of playing a video game; doing it right is far from simple.